mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Give your General +1⚔️.

 name:     Lesson of Power<br>
-text:     Deal 2 damage to anything.
+text:     Deal 2 damage to a unit.

 name:     Lesson of Wisdom<br>
-text:     Restore 3❤️ to anything.
+text:     Restore 3❤️ to a unit.

 name:     Mini-jax<br>
 text:     **Ranged** (4)